 You can create a domain to include a Managed Server for one or more applications (one Managed Server each) and then extend the domain with Managed Servers for one or more other applications.
-For example, for Oracle I/PM, you can extend the domain with Oracle SOA Suite, which includes Oracle BPEL Process Manager.
+For Oracle I/PM to take advantage of Business Process Management (BPM) and Oracle BPEL Process Manager within an existing domain, the domain must be extended with Oracle BPM Suite - 11.1.1.0.